 8. Rwenzori Mountains National Park

-The Rwenzori Mountains in Uganda are home to about 220 bird species, including 19 Albertine Rift endemics, with habitat ranging from high elevation forest and open montane grasslands, to peat bogs, snowfields and glaciers.
+The Rwenzori Mountains in Uganda are home to about 220 bird species, including 19 Albertine Rift endemics, with habitats ranging from high elevation forest and open montane grasslands, to peat bogs, snowfields and glaciers.
 The mountains lie in western Uganda, with snowcapped peaks reaching 5,110m.
 Most of the birding in the forest zone and species to see include Rwenzori turaco, long-eared owl, Archers’ robin-chat, Lagden’s bush-shrike, blue-headed and golden-winged sunbird, white-starred robin, slender-billed starling, cinnamon-chested bee-eater and bearded vulture.

 9. Lake Mburo National Park